fortunejs/fortune/README.md

 ## Features and Non-Features

-- Type validations, plus support for custom types.
+- Application-level relationships: inverse updates and referential integrity.
-- Application-level denormalized inverse relationships.
+- Transaction support for databases that support transactions, such as Postgres.
 - Dereferencing relationships in a single request.
-- Transaction support for databases that support transactions, such as Postgres.
+- Type validations, plus support for custom types.
-- IndexedDB functionality in web browsers.
+- IndexedDB functionality in web browsers, with memory fallback.
-- Built-in wire protocol for data synchronization between server and client.
+- Soft real-time wire protocol for data synchronization between server and client.
-- **No** active record pattern, just plain data objects.
+- **No** ORM or active record pattern, just plain data objects.
-- **No** coupling with network protocol, they are treated as external interfaces.
+- **No** coupling with network protocol, handle requests from anywhere.

 ## Requirements

-Fortune.js is written in ECMAScript 5.1 syntax, with some ECMAScript 6 additions.
+Fortune.js is written in ECMAScript 5.1, with some ECMAScript 6 additions:

 - **Promise** (ES6): not supported in IE, supported in Edge.
 Bring your own implementation (optional).
 - **WeakMap** (ES6): supported in IE11+, Edge.
 Polyfills exist, but they have their shortcomings since it must be implemented natively.